Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 - Load some of the parameters from original model
 - Initialize the other part of parameters in model

-We can use `oneflow.load_variables` to do the operation above.
+We can use oneflow.load_variables to complete the process above.
 Here is a simple example to illustrate the concept.

 First we need define a model and save it to `./mlp_models_1` after training: